lokidoki102/tp/docs/UserGuide.md

 # EstateEase User Guide

-**EstateEase is an advanced desktop application designed to streamline residential property management for real estate listing agents in Singapore.** Engineered for efficiency, it combines the precision of a Command Line Interface (CLI) with the user-friendly experience of a Graphical User Interface (GUI).
+EstateEase is an **advanced desktop application designed to streamline residential property management for real estate listing agents in Singapore.** Engineered for efficiency, it combines the precision of a Command Line Interface (CLI) with a Graphical User Interface (GUI).
 For those proficient in typing, EstateEase delivers administrative task management at a speed surpassing that of conventional GUI-based applications.

 <!-- * Table of Contents -->
 <page-nav-print />